 A crackle paint finish is a beautiful way to add texture and interest to your craft projects.
 And it’s easier to do than you’d think!
-See how to get a crackle finish with just a few supplies including the school glue you likely already have at home.
+See how to get a crackle paint with glue with just a few supplies including the school glue you likely already have at home.

 Halloween Cackle, or rather Crackle!